Hong Kong halts use of Pfizer vaccine, cites defective lids - WTMJ

 Fosun Pharma said in a filing to the Hong Kong stock exchange that it received notice from BioNTech regarding the packaging defects on Tuesday night and informed Hong Kong and Macao authorities on Wednesday to temporarily suspend the vaccines.

-The suspension of the Pfizer jab means the only vaccine currently offered to residents is China’s Sinovac vaccine.
+The suspension of the Pfizer jab means the only vaccine currently offered to residents is China’s Sinovac.
 The two vaccines are the only ones that were offered to residents in Hong Kong.

 German expatriate Jannis Partsafas was among a group of people who received the Pfizer shot ahead of the suspension.